Kesomannen/gale/README.md

 - Import & export profiles (compatible with r2modman/thunderstore mod manager)
 - Feature rich mod config editor
 - Launch games through Steam *or* directly, with any number of instances
-- Can be used with the "Install with Mod Manager" button on Thunderstore
+- Useable with the "Install with Mod Manager" button on Thunderstore
 - Automatic app updates
 - Local mod imports